nojiruko/H_vulgaris_AEP.JNIG/4_quarTeT.md

 # 4_quarTeT

-This document describes a minimal workflow to run **quarTeT** for detecting centromerer.

----
+This document describes the script used to generate Fig. 2D (annotation track) and Fig. 3A (centromere track).

 ## Overview
 1. Predict repeat sequences using EDTA
 2. Predict centromeres using quarTeT

 ## 1. Predict repeat sequences using EDTA
 ```bash
 cd quarTeT_wd